JOEDUCERR/Therapy-Bot/README.md

 # 📌 Notes

 No medical advice is provided.
-CalmMind is for emotional support and listening only.
+It is for emotional support and listening only.

 # 🙏 Credits